The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		2. It is used to store group of data simultaneously
 		3. It can store data of the same data type (i.e an integer array can store only integer value, character array can store only character value and so on)
 		4. We can not fetch data from array directly , therefore, we use index point
-		5. The indexing of array alway start with '0'
+		5. The indexing of array always start with '0'
 		6. Index value is always an integer number
 		7. Array may be of any data type like `int,char,float` etc